ej-sanmartin/base-lint/README.md

 ### Release the GitHub Action to the Marketplace

-1. Update the version in `packages/action/package.json` and `packages/action/action.yml`.
+1. Update the version in `packages/action/package.json`, `packages/action/action.yml`, and the root [`action.yml`](./action.yml) so both manifests stay in sync.
 2. Rebuild the bundle with `npm run build -w packages/action` and commit the resulting `packages/action/dist` output.
 3. Create a Git tag (`git tag action-vX.Y.Z && git push origin action-vX.Y.Z`).
 4. Draft a GitHub release that points to the new tag—Marketplace listings pick up the bundled `dist/` assets automatically.

+Refer to the [`packages/action` release checklist](packages/action/README.md#release-checklist) for the package-level perspective on the same workflow.

 ## Security & Privacy